crislobo-alt/frc-games/README.md

 # frc-games
-a collection of games for the first robotics competition
+## a collection of games for the first robotics competition
+# Game descriptions

+# Web games